johnnyy5929/sep10-freedom-project/blog/entry06.md

 Barlow

-So I made my plan and wireframe and was starting to code everything.
+So I made my plan and wireframe and started to code everything.
 I had a lot of challenges and takeaways.

 #### Challenges

-Some codes didn't work- when I tried to add aframe by using the ````<iframe></iframe>```` code nothing worked at first. and many other codes that IO tried didn't woprk at first which was one challenge.
+Some codes don't work- when I tried to add Aframe by using the ````<iframe></iframe>```` code nothing worked at first. and many other codes that IO tried didn't work at first which was one challenge.

-I didn't understand how to make it look like my wireframe- when I made my wireframe it seems easy but when you start the code, it was hard, I didn't know where everything should go which was anotehr challenge.
+I didn't understand how to make it look like my wireframe- when I made my wireframe it seemed easy but when you started the code, it was hard, I didn't know where everything should go which was another challenge.

 #### Takeaways

-Try codes until it works for you- When I didn't know something I would try the code until it works, I learned that you need to try new stuff until it works like what I did with for my mvp.
+Try codes until it works for you- When I didn't know something I would try the code until it works, I learned that you need to try new stuff until it works like what I did with my mvp.

-Ask friends for help- If the code still doesn't work evern after trying it you should as a friend for help.
+Ask friends for help- If the code still doesn't work even after trying it you should ask a friend for help.
 Like when I didn't know how the  ````<iframe></iframe>```` worked I asked my friends and they showed me.

 ## Sources
 I wanted to add a robot to my website to show what a robot can do I did this by using Aframe which I learned from ["youtube"](https://www.youtube.com/watch?v=K4LEMBjaV9E&list=PL8MkBHej75fJD-HveDzm4xKrciC5VfYuV&index=6) and ["Aframe"](https://aframe.io/docs/1.5.0/introduction/javascript-events-dom-apis.html).
-I also added different fonts which I used the website ["Fonts"](https://fonts.google.com/).
+I also added different fonts which I used on the website ["Fonts"](https://fonts.google.com/).
 After I also used ["Bootstrap"](https://getbootstrap.com/docs/5.3/getting-started/download/) for my component.
-For my planning i used wireframe [Mobile](https://wireframe.cc/qa15Ss) and [Desktop](https://wireframe.cc/4EpUoN).
+For my planning I used wireframe [Mobile](https://wireframe.cc/qa15Ss) and [Desktop](https://wireframe.cc/4EpUoN).
 These are most of the sources I used.

 ## EDP